Copenhagen Tunnel: 20th century

+21st century

+On 15 October 2006, a worker lost control of a road–rail vehicle near London King's Cross and it ran away for 1600 ft, coming to a stop 100 ft into the tunnel.
+The gradient on the relevant section of track was and this meant that the vehicle had no effective ability to brake on the rails.
+The incident was attributed primarily, however, to human error, and the Rail Accident Investigation Branch decided not to pursue a full investigation as the contractor was already working on improving training.

 In January 2024, the Copenhagen Tunnel and the neighbouring Gasworks Tunnel became the first in the country to have new signal-boosting technology fitted inside.
 This stops devices from losing signal and allows passengers to continue calls while travelling through the tunnels.
 The upgrade was funded entirely by London North Eastern Railway.
+As of March 2026, the operators passing through the Copenhagen Tunnel include Grand Central, Great Northern and Thameslink, Hull Trains, London North Eastern Railway, and Lumo.